 Carl is a Certified Mediator with the Maryland Council for Dispute Resolution, a Certified Mediator with the Supreme Court of Virginia, and a Certified Mediator with the International Mediation Institute (IMI).
-He is a Registered Clinical Psychologist (IL) and a Licensed Clinical Marriage and Family Therapist (MD), and a member of the Association of Family and Conciliation Courts.
+Formerly a Registered Clinical Psychologist (IL), he is a Licensed Clinical Marriage and Family Therapist (MD), and a member of the Association of Family and Conciliation Courts.
 He holds an M. Div. from Union Theological Seminary in NYC and a Ph.D. from Harvard University.

 Teaching and Training